Your Complete Guide to Successful Employee Recognition Programs

 Employee recognition can come in many forms, but employee recognition software, like Culture Cloud, provides a single solution for recognizing all your employees, no matter where or how they work.

-Social recognition, or peer-to-peer recognition, is recognition sent between team members, often with an eCard and a custom message without a monetary component.
+Peer-to-peer recognition is recognition sent between team members, often with an eCard and a custom message without a monetary component.
 It’s a quick “thank you” for everyday efforts, or encouragement to make it to the finish line.

 For the bigger moments, award nominations with points are appropriate for appreciating great work.
 Presenting these awards to peers and leaders provides a moment for teams to come together and celebrate success and accomplishment.

 What about even bigger moments, like company-wide achievements?
 These call for an employee recognition experience that makes each employee feel appreciated for their contributions to your organization.
-Custom awards, branded merchandise, and points allow them to choose a gift that means the most to them while also providing a symbol to mark the occasion.
+Custom awards, branded merchandise, and points allow them to choose a gift that means the most to them while also providing a symbolic award to mark the occasion.

 Your people live your company’s purpose and these recognition experiences reinforce your gratitude.